Woodstock-Ingersoll & District Real Estate Board MLS® home sales decline, new listings surge in May

-On a year-to-date basis, home sales totalled 371 units over the first four months of the year.
-This was a decrease of 12.5% from this period in 2019.
+On a year-to-date basis, home sales totaled 749 units over the first five months of the year.
+This was a moderate decrease of 8.1% from the same period in 2021.

-Overall supply is currently sitting at record lows.
-Active residential listings numbered 152 units at the end of April.
-This was down 48.3% from the end of April 2019.
+Active residential listings numbered 262 units on the market at the end of May, jumping 71.2% from the end of May 2021.

 BOARD & ASSOCIATION INFORMATION